 The Coming Replay of the 1970’s Gold Boom?

-Today, we’re bogged down in an unpopular war, the President has historically low approval ratings, politicians are getting jailed, oil prices are hitting all-time highs, and inflation is ripping through the economy.
+Today, we’re bogged down in an inflation after a pandemic, the President has historically low approval ratings, politicians are getting jailed, oil prices are hitting all-time highs, and inflation is ripping through the economy.
 Meanwhile, today’s stock market is depressed by the longest streak of Federal Reserve interest rate hikes since the ’70s– with more to come.
 Baby boomers nearing retirement face both low interest rates and the highest risks in stocks we’ve seen in decades.

 Today, history may be repeating itself.
-One crisis after another has been chipping away at investor confidence– the stock crash of 2000, the 9/11 terrorist attacks, the War in Iraq, the nuclear confrontation with Iran, and a crazed dictator in North Korea firing off rockets
+One crisis after another has been chipping away at investor confidence– the stock crash of 2000 and 2008, the 9/11 terrorist attacks, the War in Ukraine, the nuclear confrontation with Russia, and a crazed dictator in North Korea firing off rockets.

 It takes a long time for investment sentiment to turn against paper assets.